 Whilst there is no statutory change to this position, it is the responsibility of the CFO to keep the financial position under review and to ensure that budgets set are realistic and deliverable, and that reserves are adequate.
-Ongoing financial sustainability of both the PCC and the Constabulary has therefore been reviewed and considered below.
+Ongoing financial sustainability of both the PCC and the Constabulary has therefore been reviewed and considered in the following narrative.